Tornadoes of 1998: October 4

+October 27 (United Kingdom)

+An F1 tornado struck the village of Cowshill, County Durham.
+Damage to the village was reported.

 November

 There were 26 tornadoes confirmed in the U.S. in November.

 December

 There were 6 tornadoes confirmed in the U.S. in December.

 December 15 (South Africa)

 An F2 tornado hit Umtata, Eastern Cape, South Africa.
 Roofs and walls were torn from some structures.
 Eleven people died when the wall of a bus station collapsed.